-illowFileFormats = { 'format' [,] }, isallowFileFormats = { 'format' [,] }, These still-photo file formats are recognized: JPEG TIFF DNG ORIGINAL Video file formats are determined elsewhere. illowColorSpaces = { 'colorspace' [,] }, iisallowColorSpaces = { 'colorspace' [,] }, These color spaces are recognized: sRGB AdobeRGB ProPhotoRGB showSections = {'section'[,] }, sideSections = { 'section'[,] }, These built-in sections are defined: exportLocation fileNaming fileSettings imageSettings outputSharpening metadata video watermarking [] [] llowColorSpaces = { 'colorspace' [,] }, isallowColorSpaces = { 'colorspace' [,] }, howSections = { 'section' [,] }, ideSections = { 'section' [,] }, When you hide a section, all of the preset values set in

-- from any presets that the user creates when your plug-in is activated. - If you hide the exportLocation section (the topmost section in the default dialog), Lightroom renders the photos into a temporary location, then deletes that directory and its contents after your processRenderedPhotos function terminates.

-Note: In the Lightroom 1.3 SDK, there was an additional option, postProcessing, which was removed in Lightroom 2.0.
-This section is now only available with the built-in "Export to Files on Disk" service.
-If specified, it is ignored by Lightroom 2.0 or newer.
+Restriction Service table entries Allowed values File formats allowFileFormats = { 'format'[,] }, disallowFileFormats = { 'format'[,] }, These still-photo file formats are recognized: JPEG PSD TIFF DNG ORIGINAL Video file formats are determined elsewhere.
+Color spaces allowColorSpaces = { 'colorspace'[,] }, disallowColorSpaces = { 'colorspace'[,] }, These color spaces are recognized: sRGB AdobeRGB ProPhotoRGB Section display showSections = {'section'[,] }, hideSections = { 'section'[,] }, These built-in sections are defined: exportLocation fileNaming fileSettings imageSettings outputSharpening metadata video watermarking When you hide a section, all of the preset values set i from any presets that the user creates when your plu If you hide the exportLocation section (the topmos dialog), Lightroom Classic renders the photos into a deletes that directory and its contents after your pro- function terminates. temporary location, then Note: In the Lightroom 1.3 SDK, there was an additional which was removed in Lightroom 2.0.
+This section is now built-in "Export to Files on Disk" service.
+If specified, it is in only available with the newer.